JinsuaFeito-dev/REAL_STATE_QA/README.md

 <!-- START -->
 ## **Getting Started**
 -----------------------

-In order to run the app, run the script launch_app.py
+In order to be able to run the application, you will need to download llama model and save it into models/model.
+For example, for a 8gb VRAM gpu, you can download llama3 model from [here](https://huggingface.co/bartowski/Code-Llama-3-8B-GGUF).
+After you have download the model, configured the config files at config, the model config file at models/cfg and the model prompt template at templates/ you can launch the app using the script launch_app.py

 ### **Installation**
 -------------------